1. Jainism was founded by__________.

 Explanation: These form the threefold path to liberation.

-60. Jain philosophy regards karma as:
+60. Jain philosophy regards karma as__________.

 A) A ritual action